 Fact #8: Help with translation is always available

-If you need language support when you visit your GP or local sexual health clinic, you can use the Translating and Interpreting Service (TIS National) for support.
+If you need language support when you visit your GP or local sexual health clinic, you can use the Translating and Interpreting Service (TIS National).
 TIS National provides access to interpreters over the phone or to attend an appointment in person with you.
 Most TIS National services are provided free of charge to non-English speakers.

 TIS National offers immediate phone interpreting, pre-booked phone interpreting or on-site interpreting (where an interpreter will come to your appointment with you).
 Check the TIS National website for more information.